 Plans for Reconstruction

-As the Civil War came to a close, it became obvious that there would be some difficulty in rejoining the South to the North.
-Tensions were still high, damage had been inflicted upon Southern lands, and the question of a national identity hung in the air.
+As the Civil War came to a close, it was obvious that there would be difficulty in how Southern states rejoined the Union.
+Tensions were still high, many cities and infrastructure in the South were in ruin, the Emancipation Proclamation had declared over 3.5 million enslaved people in the South “forever free,” and the question of a national identity hung in the air.

-President Lincoln began formulating a reconstructive plan back in 1863, nearly two years before the Civil War ended.
-He first proposed his 10% Plan that year, which stated that when it came to a Southern state that had seceded, if 10% of the people who voted in the 1860 election voted to re-enter the Union and accepted Emancipation, they could come back into the Union.
-He saw this as a loyalty oath, and was sure to promise that any Confederate would receive a pardon.
+President Lincoln began formulating a plan back in 1863, nearly two years before the Civil War ended.
+He first proposed his 10% Plan that year.
+This proposal stated that if 10% of the people in a Southern seceded state voted to re-enter the Union and accepted Emancipation, they could come back into the United States.
+He saw this as a loyalty oath, and was sure to promise that any Confederate soldier would receive a pardon.
 High Confederate officials and military leaders, however, would be excluded from this process.